 The indoor waterpark is pretty impressive, and when I was there it didn’t feel overly crowded, either.

-There’s a surf rider, a wave pool, “vortex” waterslides and hot tubs, basically everything you could want when you visit a waterpark.
+There’s a surf rider, a wave indoor pool, “vortex” waterslides and hot tubs, basically everything you could want when you visit a waterpark.

-The resort also provides towels for their guests and parking is free.
+The resort also provides towels for guests and parking is free.
 Never underestimate the power of free parking.

 Pro #2 – The shuttle

 There are two main buildings to this resort: Stone Hill Lodge and River Lodge.
 The River Lodge usually runs a bit more expensive because that’s where most of the amenities are located.